msaylorphila/msaylor-accessibility-mod1/README.md

+## Installation

+N/A

+## Credits

+N/A

 ## License

-Please see MIT license listed in file.
+Please see repository for MIT license